hackgvl/trolley-tracker-api-dot-net/README.md

  * Entity Framework 6.3

-###For updatesEdits Login to the web app with pre-registered user ManageTrolley@yeahthattrolley.com , ManageTrolley7!

-  (not a real Email address)
+Parameters may be viewed from a web browser.
+For updates, Login to the web app with pre-registered user ManageTrolley@yeahthattrolley.com , ManageTrolley7!
+(That is not a real Email address)

 ##API